 The earth… never moves exactly in the same orbit year by year, but is in perpetual vacillation.
 It will, indeed, be replied that this arises from the interaction of one law with another, of which the actual orbit is only the accidental issue, that the earth is under the influence of a variety of attractions from cosmical bodies, and that, if it is subject to continual aberrations in its course, these are accounted for accurately or sufficiently by the presence of those extraordinary and variable attractions:- science, then, by its analytical processes sets right the prima facie confusion.
 Of course; still let us not by our words imply that we are appealing to experience, when really we are only accounting, and that by hypothesis, for the absence of experience.
 The confusion is a fact, the reasoning processes are not facts.

-It should be noted that this problem in physics, known as the “n-body problem” remains unsolved to this day.
+It should be noted that this problem in physics, known as the “n-body problem,” remains unsolved to this day.
 Solving the equations of motion of more than three gravitating bodies is considered to be one of the major unsolved and seemingly unsolvable problems of physics.
 But Newman’s commentary here is deeper than to simply suggest that this unresolved problem of physics undermines the uniformity of nature.
 Here, Newman is pursuing the empirical principle that experience is the only guarantee of the uniformity of nature.
 Since the uniformity of nature is only confirmed by experience, and our experience of the earth’s orbit is that it varies, we have no assurance that the laws of nature in this case are uniform.
 It requires an assumption of the uniformity of nature, which the empiricist school does not make.
 Newman continues:

 The extraordinary attractions assigned to account for our experience of that confusion are not themselves experienced phenomenal facts, but more or less probable hypotheses, argued out by means of an assumed analogy between the cosmical bodies to which those attractions are referred and falling bodies on the earth.
 I say “assumed” because that analogy (in other words, the unfailing uniformity of nature) is the very point which has to be proved.